Audio-tactile pedestrian facilities

 - explain why the applicant requires an audio-tactile device at a particular signalised crossing

-- identify the probable frequency, and the range of times, that the applicant will be likely to use the pedestrian facilities to determine suitable hours of operation
+- identify the probable frequency, and the range of times, that the applicant will be likely to use the pedestrian facilities to determine the audio level.

 If these details are not advised on the application, they may be determined through consultation with the applicant.